-We have been executing on our strategic plan, which serves as the framework for the significant investments we have made to capitalize on the long-term growth prospects of Generac.
+We have been executing on our strategic plan called "Power Our Future", which serves as the framework for the significant investments we have made to capitalize on the long-term growth prospects of Generac.
 Our strategic plan centers around a number of key mega-trends that we believe will drive significant secular growth opportunities for our business.
-Significant changes in the energy landscape, climate change, the abundance of natural gas globally, an aging infrastructure, and 5G telecommunications are all major themes that we believe will drive future long-term growth.
-As we continue to move our strategic plan into the future, we are focused on a number of initiatives that are driven by the following four key objectives, which are called "Powering Our Future":
+"Grid 2.0," climate change, the abundance of natural gas globally, an aging infrastructure, and 5G telecommunications are all major themes that we believe will drive future long-term growth.
+The onset of the COVID-19 pandemic in early 2020 has led to a new and emerging trend that we refer to as "Home as a Sanctuary," where millions of people are working, learning, shopping, entertaining, and in general, spending more time at home, which has resulted in a significant increased awareness for backup power security and willingness to invest more in home improvement projects.
+As we continue to move our strategic plan into the future, we are focused on a number of initiatives that are driven by the following four key objectives:

-Growing the residential standby generator market.
+Growing the residential power solutions market.
+This encompasses the still underpenetrated market for home standby generators along with the emerging market for energy storage, monitoring and management systems.
 As the leader in the home standby generator market, it is incumbent upon us to continue to drive growth and increase the penetration rate of these products in households across the world.
 Central to this strategy is to increase the awareness, availability and affordability of home standby generators.
 Ongoing power outage activity due to more severe weather and an aging electrical grid, combined with expanding and developing our residential/light commercial dealer base and overall distribution in affected regions, are key drivers in elevating the awareness of home standby generators over the long term.
-We intend to continue to supplement these key growth drivers by focusing on a variety of strategic initiatives targeted toward generating more sales leads, improving close rates and reducing the total overall cost of a home standby system.
+We intend to continue to supplement these key growth drivers by focusing on a variety of strategic initiatives targeted toward generating increased sales leads, improving close rates and reducing the total overall cost of a home standby system.
 In addition, we intend to continue to focus on innovation in this growing product category and introduce new products and solutions into the marketplace.
-With only approximately 4.75% penetration of the addressable market of homes in the United States (which we define as single-family detached, owner-occupied households with a home value of over \$125,000, as defined by the U.S. Census Bureau's 2017 American Housing Survey for the United States), we believe there are opportunities to further penetrate the residential standby generator market both domestically and internationally.
-As the energy landscape continues to change and favor on-site renewable power, we intend to leverage our significant experience and competencies developed over the past two decades in growing the residential standby generator market to accelerate our recent entrance into the emerging residential energy storage and monitoring markets.
+With only approximately 5.0% penetration of the addressable market of homes in the United States (which we define as single-family detached, owner-occupied households with a home value of over \$125,000, as defined by the U.S. Census Bureau's 2019 American Housing Survey for the United States), we believe there are significant opportunities to further penetrate the residential standby generator market both domestically and internationally.